sychoo/py-metric-temporal-logic/README.md

 # About

-Python library for working with Metric Temporal Logic (MTL).
+This is a forked repository from [py-metric-temporal-logic](https://github.com/mvcisback/py-metric-temporal-logic).
+This is a Python library for working with Metric Temporal Logic (MTL).
 Metric Temporal Logic is an extension of Linear Temporal Logic (LTL) for specifying properties over time series (See [Alur][1]).
 Some practical examples are given in the usage.

 # Installation